BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Environment.md

 * *groundColor*: The color mixed in the ground texture by default.
 * *enableGroundShadow*: Enables the ground to receive shadows.
 * *groundShadowLevel*: Helps preventing the shadow to be fully black on the ground.
+* *groundYBias*: Specifies a bias applied to the ground vertical position to prevent z-fighting with the shown objects (Default to `0.00001`).
 * *enableGroundMirror*: Creates a mirror texture attach to the ground.
 * *createSkybox*: Specifies wether or not to create a skybox.
 * *skyboxSize*: Specifies the skybox size (if sizeAuto is false).